mpcq-network/mpcq-mirror-node/docs/rosetta/README.md

 the [Rosetta API Specification](https://www.rosetta-api.org/docs/welcome.html) with a focus on blockchain data integration.
 This server enables exchanges to be able to integrate and work with the network.
 The server is written in Golang and is largely based on the [rosetta-sdk-go](https://github.com/coinbase/rosetta-sdk-go).
-Its main job is to respond to Rosetta requests, to the extent allowed by Hiero, while fetching information from the mirror node database.
+Its main job is to respond to Rosetta requests, to the extent allowed by MPCQ, while fetching information from the mirror node database.

 ## Architecture